mit-racecar/racecar_docker/README.md

 You're in!

+**Tip**: You can move windows around by holding <kbd>Alt</kbd> or <kbd>Command</kbd> (depending on your OS) and clicking and dragging *anywhere* on a window.
+Use this to recover your windows if the title bar at the top of a window goes off screen.

 ## Shutting Down

 To stop the image, run:

-    docker-compose down
+    docker compose down

-If you try to rerun `docker-compose up` without first running `docker-compose down` the image may not launch properly.
+If you try to rerun `docker compose up` without first running `docker compose down` the image may not launch properly.

 ## Local Storage